MarkCarrier/public-writings/declarative-programming.md

 indexed: true
 published: true
 ---
+Programming languages are commonly classified as being either declarative or imperative.
+What does this mean?
 You can find the definitions online pretty easily.
 It boils down to something like this:

 **Imperative programming**
 > You tell the machine things that you want it to do.